manuporto/mosig-ids-java-rmi/README.md

 ## How To Compile

-In the terminal, run the command `./gradlew.build`.
+In the terminal, run the command `./gradlew build`.

 ## How To Run
 1. To run the server, the command will be `./gradlew -q --console=plain runServer`.